purzelrakete/bandit/README.md

 ## Building

 Build the project by running `make`.
+You need at go1.1.1 or higher to build the project.

 ## Try